Katerina Katakalides: Miss Teen Minnesota United States 2018

 Katakalides competed at the 2018 Miss Teen Minnesota United States pageant as Miss Teen Minneapolis.

 Miss Grand United States 2019

 In August 2019, Katakalides won the title of Miss Grand Minnesota, allowing her to progress to the 2019 Miss Grand United States pageant, an official preliminary for Miss Grand International.

 Miss Supranational USA 2019

 In August 2019, Katakalides represented Minnesota at Miss Supranational USA pageant, an official preliminary for Miss Supranational.

 During the pageant finale, Katakalides won the Miss Photogenic award.

 Princess of America 2020

 In May 2020, Katakalides was crowned Princess of America Miss Minnesota 2020.

 United States of America’s New Jersey 2022

 In October 2021, Katakalides was crowned United States of America’s Miss New Jersey.
 She then competed at the national United States of America's Miss pageant in Las Vegas, Nevada.
 During the finale, Katakalides placed in the Top 6.

+Miss Earth USA 2023

+In August 2023, Katakalides was announced as Minnesota’s representative at Miss Earth USA 2024.
+On December 31, 2023, she will compete for the opportunity to represent the USA at Miss Earth, one of the Big Four International beauty pageants.